SwayamDani/crawlit/README.md

 - **Domain Filtering**: Restrict crawling to specific domains or subdomains
 - **Robust Error Handling**: Gracefully manage connection issues and malformed pages
 - **Multiple Output Formats**: Export results as JSON, CSV, or plain text
+- **Advanced Table Extraction**: Extract tables with support for complex structures and cell spanning
 - **Detailed Logging**: Comprehensive logging of all crawler activities
 - **Command Line Interface**: Simple, powerful CLI for easy usage
 - **Programmatic API**: Use as a library in your own Python code